steinfletcher/lodash-mix/README.md

      npm install lodash-mix
      bower install lodash-mix

 To use in the browser, include lodash before including this library.
+Feel free to use this as a basis for your own mixins or contribute additions.

 # mixins